dariomatias-dev/flutter_error_handling/README.md

-# Request Results Management in Flutter
+# Results Management in Flutter

-This project introduces a custom solution for efficiently handling request results in Flutter applications.
-Leveraging the `Either` abstraction, the system elegantly manages both success and failure scenarios, allowing for detailed handling of each case.
-Additionally, it includes a robust global error management system to ensure a seamless user experience without interruptions.
+A custom solution offering efficient and flexible management of outcomes in Flutter applications.
+Based on the `Either` abstraction, it simplifies handling success and failure scenarios, enabling detailed and tailored management for each situation.

+The solution supports both local handling, where specific cases can be managed individually, and global handling, which applies consistent rules across all cases.
+Additionally, a robust global error management system ensures a smooth and uninterrupted user experience, even in unexpected situations.

 ## Requests